vesuxyz/docs/docs/curators/vaults/index.md

 ## Getting started

-We recommend curators to first read the basics of Vesu Vaults [here](/curators/vaults/basics).
+- Read the basics of Vesu Vaults [here](/curators/vaults/basics).
+- Learn how to manage Vesu Vaults with the Vault Curator SDK [here](/curators/vaults/curator-sdk).

 If you have questions around curating Vaults, get in touch with our support [in Discord](https://discord.com/invite/G9Gxgujj8T).

-If you are ready to launch your first Vesu Vault, proceed with the following guides:

-1. Create your first Vesu Vault as explained [here](/curators/vaults/create-vault).
-2. Manage liquidity and allocations of your Vesu Vault as explained [here](/curators/vaults/manage-vault).

 ## Vault listing